dcna-dev/keycloak-bulk-users/README.md

 * Create users
 * Put users in multiple groups
 * Use a file with a mapping of groups and users
+* Pass user fields to get in get-group-members.py